 A Glowing Pinecone

-Being near the largest Ponderosa Pine forests in North America, it's fitting that each New Year in Flagstaff, Arizona is brought in by dropping a giant 70-pound glowing metal pinecone.
+Being near the largest Ponderosa Pine forests in North America, it's fitting that each year in Flagstaff, Arizona is brought in by dropping a giant 70-pound glowing metal pine cone.
 The citizens of Flagstaff gather in the historic downtown area and watch the cone fall from the bough of the Hotel Weatherford.
 There is a multitude of live music at local bars and restaurants and, of course, there are fireworks to be enjoyed.

 A Beach Ball

 Panama City Beach, FL